 Regular and punctual class attendance is a prerequisite for receiving credit in a course.
 Pursuant to the pertinent accreditation requirements imposed by the American Bar Association, the faculty has established guidelines for course absences.
-The Law Center faculty has voted that a student who has more than the number of absences prescribed below shall not be allowed to take the exam or receive credit, regardless of the reason for the absences.
+The faculty has voted that a student who has more than the number of absences prescribed below shall not be allowed to take the exam or receive credit, regardless of the reasons for the absences.
 The Executive Committee, in exceptional circumstances, can grant an exception to the attendance rule.

 Fall and Spring Semesters

-- 4-hour courses that meet 4 times/week – 14 absences
+- 4-hour courses that meet 4 times/week – 14 class absences

-- 4-hour courses that meet 3 times/week – 10 absences
+- 4-hour courses that meet 3 times/week – 10 class absences

 Courses Taught by Visiting Scholars

-- 1-hour course that meets 3 weeks (6 classes) – 1 absence
+- 1-hour course that meets 3 weeks (6 classes) – 1 class absence.

-- 2-hour course that meets 6 weeks (12 classes) – 2 absences
+- 2-hour courses that meet 6 weeks (12 classes) – 2 class absences.

 - 3-hour courses that meet 5 times/week—8 class absences.